msv-lab/f1x/doc/Development.md

 ## Runtime ##

-f1x meta-program runtime is generated automatically and dynamically linked to the buggy program.
-The runtime is responsible for computing semantic partitions.
+f1x analysis runtime is generated automatically and dynamically linked to the buggy program.
+The runtime is responsible for computing test-equivalence partitions.
 It takes a candidate and a search space to partition as the arguments and outputs a subset of the given search space that have the same semantic impact as the given candidate.

-The repair process and the meta-program runtime interact through shared memory (POSIX Shared Memory).
+The repair process and the analysis runtime interact through shared memory (POSIX Shared Memory).

 ## Transformation ##